 - Do not leave a gas stove unattended while cooking.

-- Smoke alarms should of course be installed properly nearby.
+- A smoke alarm should, of course, be installed properly nearby.

-- Clean the stove burners and grates at least once a week by soaking them in warm soapy water.
+- Clean each burner cap and the grates of your gas cooktop at least once a week by soaking them in warm soapy water.
 Use a toothpick to remove any debris in the burner’s holes.

 - NEVER pour water on a gas stove fire.
-If it’s a small fire in a pot put a lid on the pot and turn off the burner.
-If it’s a larger fire, you can use a fire extinguisher, or wet towel or lots of salt or baking soda to put the fire out.
+If it’s a small fire in a pot, put a lid on the pot and turn off the burner.
+If it’s a larger fire, you can use a fire extinguisher, a fire suppression blanket, a wet towel or lots and lots of salt or baking soda to put the fire out.

-Can Leaving The Gas Stove On Kill You?
+Can You Die From Leaving The Gas Stove On?

 Leaving a gas stove on can kill you several ways…

-- the carbon monoxide emitted can suffocate you to death
+- the toxic fumes from the carbon monoxide emitted can suffocate you to death

-- if the flame on the stove top is burning and something happens to ignite near it fall on it then a fire could erupt and that could be your death
+- if the flame on the stove top is burning and something happens to fall on that fire (i.e, an oven mitt) then a fire could erupt and that could be your death

-- gas leaks can occur (whether the stove is on or off) so having a carbon monoxide detector as we mentioned above is your best preventative tool
+- leaks can occur in the gas lines (whether the stove is on or off) so having a carbon monoxide detector, as we mentioned above, is your best preventative tool

-How Long Does It Take For Gas To Dissipate?
+How Long Does It Take For Natural Gas To Dissipate?

-There are two types of gas and each one dissipates differently.
+There are two types of natural gas and each one dissipates differently.

 - Propane gas dissipates in about 2 hours